Simplify your stack and build anything. Or everything.

 Custom Descriptions can also be defined as a function.
 Description Functions are executed on the server and can be used to format simple descriptions based on the user's current Locale.

-To easily add a Description Function to a field, set the admin.description property to a function in your Field Config:
+To add a Description Function to a field, set the admin.description property to a function in your Field Config:

 1